Thiird/Thiird.github.io/src/blogs/1_embedded_systems_overview/blog.md

 <h2 id="multimeter">3.1 Multimeter</h2>

 This is the first tool you should get acquainted with and is also the most basic lab tool.
-A <span tt="dmm">multimeter</span> is, for the most part, a diagnostic tool.
-It takes instantaneous voltage, current, resistance, inductance and capacitance readings.
-Beware though, you can still break things and burn your house down by misusing a multimeter!
+A multimeter is, for the most part, a diagnostic tool.
+It takes instantaneous voltage, current, resistance, inductance and capacitance readings and displays it to the user.
+Multimeters can both be analog and digital. <span tt="amm">Analog multimeters</span> take a continuous reading and display it with a needle meter, whereas <span tt="dmm">digital multimeters</span> take discrete readings with a frequency of a few Hertz and display the reading on a digital screen.

+A multimeter is used to characterize simple behaviors, as it only answers to wether a signal is there and how much it measures in that instant, while saying nothing about its behavior.

+<h2 id="oscilloscope">3.2 Oscilloscope</h2>

+When dealing with complex signals, we want to know more than just if the signal is present or not.
+To actually analyze a signal behavior by eye, we need to record many different samples of it and display them over time.
+To do this, we need a high-frequency sampling rate and a way to <span tt="oscilloscope_data_rate">display such an immense amount of data</span> in a way that is <span tt="oscilloscope_signal_visualization">easy for the human brain to understand</span>.

+The tool for the job is the <span tt="oscilloscope">oscilloscope</span>, which is a tool that plots the voltage value of the signal over time.

+This is used to verify [<strong>signal integrity</strong>](https://en.wikipedia.org/wiki/Signal_integrity) (looking for issues like noise, ringing, overshoot, or distortion) and measure frequencies.

+For example, what a multimeter might show as a steady 3.3V signal, an oscilloscope will reveal it's actually a <span tt="square_wave">square wave</span>, switching between 0V and 3.3V at 10MHz.

+Oscilloscopes differ in number of <span tt="oscilloscope_channels">input channels</span>, sampling frequency and <span tt="signal_analysis_capabilities">signal analysis capabilities</span>.
+Modern, top of the line oscilloscopes have sampling frequency in range of tens of GHz.

-<h2 id="soldering-iron">3.2 Soldering Iron</h2>
+<h2 id="soldering-iron">3.3 Soldering Iron</h2>

 An embedded system is made of many different components, which need to be joined electrically.
 This is done with [solder](https://en.wikipedia.org/wiki/Solder), a metal alloy that melts between 180-300°C (depending on the lead content).